 - Your dentist will attach your permanent prosthesis to the dental implants.

-Meet Your Experienced Oral Surgeons – Dr. Jaffal and Dr. Caylor
+Meet Your Experienced Doctors – Dr. Jaffal and Dr. Caylor

 All of our doctors at Central Florida Oral, Facial and Periodontal Surgery are all dedicated to successful dental implant cases.
-Dr. Jad Jaffal and Dr. Ronald Caylor are board-certified oral surgeons behind Central Florida Oral, Facial and Periodontal Surgery.
+Dr. Jad Jaffal and Dr. Ronald Caylor are the board-certified oral surgeons behind Central Florida Oral, Facial and Periodontal Surgery.
 Dr. Jaffal lectures to dentists and oral surgeons nationally and internationally about implantology.
 Dr. Caylor is a diplomat of the American Board of Oral and Maxillofacial Surgeons and a fellow of the American Association of Oral and Maxillofacial Surgeons.
 As a periodontist, Dr. Rania Livada helps patients receive implants while avoiding any gum health concerns.